10maurycy10/10maurycy10.github.io/content/misc/sunlight_as_a_service/index.md

 If you happen to be looking in the same area of the sky, these satellite-flares-from-hell could damage your eyes.
 If observed though optical aids like binoculars or telescopes, they could blind for much the same reason a looking at a solar eclipse can.

+... and I don't think I have to explain how big of a problem this would be for anyone (or any animal) trying to get a good night's sleep.

 > "..."

-Right now, they company is likely an outright scam:
+Right now, the company is likely an outright scam:
-It's making impossible promises and have an impossible plan.
+It's making impossible promises and has an impossible plan.
-It's not a "we don't have the technology yet" problem, but it's a "the earth isn't transparent" problem.
+These are not "we don't have the technology yet" problems, but it's a "the earth isn't transparent" problem.

 However, people throw enough money at them, they will try to do something, and it won't end well.
 In either case: Do not give them any of your money, and don't trust it to anyone who will.